If You’ve Been Charged With Criminal Vehicular Conduct in Minnesota, Contact Attorney Joshua London Right Away!

 Level of Bodily Harm

-The prosecutor is required to prove a level of bodily harm caused by the defendant.
+The prosecutor must prove a level of bodily harm caused by the defendant.
 The severity of the criminal vehicular charge varies with the level of harm.

 Four levels of bodily harm can be an element: